josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 Using FLASK_DEBUG=TRUE in debug mode.
 Everytime you make changes, you don't need to run `flask run` again.
 Everytime you made error, it will help you by locate the error in the terminal.
 Don't use debug mode in production deployment.

-## To Do Tasks

-These are the files I edited in the backend:

-1. `backend/flaskr/__init__.py`
-2. `backend/test_flaskr.py`

-I defined the endpoint and response data.
-The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
-I completed the code by:

-1. Use Flask-CORS to enable cross-domain requests and set response headers.
-2. Create an endpoint to handle `GET` requests for questions, including pagination (every 10 questions).
-This endpoint should return a list of questions, number of total questions, current category, categories.
-3. Create an endpoint to handle `GET` requests for all available categories.
-4. Create an endpoint to `DELETE` a question using a question `ID`.
-5. Create an endpoint to `POST` a new question, which will require the question and answer text, category, and difficulty score.
-6. Create a `POST` endpoint to get questions based on category.
-7. Create a `POST` endpoint to get questions based on a search term.
-It should return any questions for whom the search term is a substring of the question.
-8. Create a `POST` endpoint to get questions to play the quiz.
-This endpoint should take a category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
-9. Create error handlers for all expected errors including 400, 404, 422, and 500.

 ## API Reference

 Our API is a REST API.
 The API can receive json object body request, search parameters, and integer parameters for pagination.
 The return response from the server is a json object.
 You can use this API in the local environment, I don't host it online.